 Training is critical to the mission of Delaware County ARES-RACES.
 Like other emergency personnel and first responders, experience gained through training and drilling results in positive outcomes for communications volunteers.
 ARES-RACES units are dedicated to training and devote much effort to learning necessary skills and protocols.

-|IS-100||FEMA - Intro to Incident Command System|
+|ICS‐100.c‐ Intro to Incident Command System1 (O)|